 Pointer Access.
-Rules T-DEF and T-ASSIGNARR check array dereference and assignment operations resp., returning the type of pointed-to objects; rules for pointers for other object types are similar.
-The condition m mj ensures that checked and unchecked pointers can only be deferenced in checked and unchecked regions, resp.; The type rules do not attempt to reason whether the access is in bounds; such check is deferred to the semantics.
+T-DEF and T-ASSIGNARR rules examine array dereference and assignment operations, respectively, yielding the type of pointed-to objects; pointer rules for other object types are equivalent..
+The condition m mj ensures that checked and unchecked pointers can only be dereferenced in checked and unchecked regions, respectively.
+The type rules do not attempt to reason whether the access is in bounds; such check is deferred to the semantics.

 Type Equality and Subtyping and Casting.
 In CORECHKCBOX, type equality τ =Θ τ j is a type construct equivalent relation defined by the bound equality (=Θ) in (NT-) array pointer types and the alpha equivalence of two function types in Figure 10.
-Two (NT-) array pointer types [β τ ]κ and [βj τ j]κ are equivalent, if β =Θ βj and τ =Θ τ j; two function types x. τ τ and y. τ j τ j are equivalent, if we can find a same length, as x and y, variable
+Two (NT-) array pointer types [β τ ]κ and [βj τ j]κ are equivalent, if β =Θ βj and τ =Θ τ j; two function ypes x. τ τ and y. τ j τ j are equivalent, if we can find a same length, as x and y, variable

 list z that is substituted for x and y in τ τ and τ j τ j, resp., and the substitution results are equal.

 The T-CASTPTR rule permits casting from an expression of type τ j to a checked pointer when τ j ptrc τ .
-This subtyping relation is given in Fig. 10 and it is built on the type equality (τ =Θ τ j τ Θ τ j); the many rules ensure the relation is transitive.
-Most of the rules handle casting between array pointer types.
+This subtyping relation is given in Fig. 10 and is built on the type equality (τ =Θ τ j τ Θ τ j);.
+The many rules ensure the relation is transitive.
+Most of the rules manage casting between array pointer types.
 The second rule 0 bl bh 1 ptrm τ ptrm [(bl, bh) τ ] permits treating a singleton pointer as an array pointer with bh 1 and 0 bl.
 Two function pointer types are subtyped (ptr x. τ τ Θ ptrξ x. τ j τ j), if the output type are subtyped (τ Θ τ j) and the argument types are reversely subtyped (τ j Θ τ ).
-There is another casting rule in Appendix A states that users are free to cast types in unchecked code regions, since unchecked regions can contain C code.
+There is another casting rule in Appendix A stating that users are free to cast types in unchecked code regions, since unchecked regions can contain C code.

-Since bounds expressions may contain variables, deter- mining assumptions like bl bjl requires reasoning about those variables’ possible values.
+Since bounds expressions may contain variables, deter- mining assumptions like bl bjl requires reasoning about the probable values of these variables’.
 The type system uses Θ

 to make such reasoning more precise. Θ is a map from variables x to equation predicates P , which have the form P ::= ge 0 eq b.
 It maps variables to equations that are recorded along the type checking procedure.
 If Θ maps x to ge 0, that means that x 0; eq b means that x is equivalent to the bound value b in the current context, such as in the type judgment for e2 in Rule T-LETINT and T-RETINT.
 Appendix D. has an example rule for populating Θ with a ge 0 predicate.

 Constant Validity.
 Rules T-CONSTU and T-CONSTC de- scribes type assumptions for constants appearing in a pro- gram. c(τ ) judges a constant pointer in an unchecked region cannot be of a checked type, which represents an assumption that programmers cannot guess a checked pointer address and utilize it in an unchecked region in CHECKEDCBOX.
-In rule T-CONSTC, we requires a static verification procedure for validating a constant pointer, which is similar to the dynamic verification process in Section 3.2.
+In rule T-CONSTC, we require a static verification procedure for validating a constant pointer, which is similar to the dynamic verification process in Section 3.2.